anish-pratheepkumar/AI-Machine-Learning-and-Deep-Learning/Studienarbeit/Readme.md

 running instructions:

 * open CoppeliaSim scenes - 03_Quad_Auto_PathFollow_TrainTrack.ttt
-* open python file - 00_Quad_BuiltinPath_Follow.py
+* open python file - 02_Quad_Auto_PathFollow.py
-* run any one of the CoppeliaSim scene first and then the python file.
+* run the CoppeliaSim scene first and then the python file.
 (After running once for a Scene, restart the python kernel before running the file for next CoppeliaSim scene)

 ### 04_NN_Training_and_Evaluation